13+ orders placed in your location

 Apolipoprotein A-1 is a very important protein in the body as it has specific roles in the transportation and metabolism of lipids.
 It is also the main protein component in high-density lipoprotein, which is known as good cholesterol.

 The two main lipids are triglyceride and cholesterol-rich.
-They are carried by Apolipoproteins throughout the body for the consumption of the cells.
+They are carried by apolipoproteins throughout the body for the consumption of the cells.
 However, high-density lipoprotein (HDL) is like an empty cab.
 It goes out of the tissues and picks up excess cholesterol to transport it back to the liver.
 The liver recycles the cholesterol for future use or excretes it through the bile.

 The reverse transport of the HDL is the only way the cells can get rid of excess cholesterol.
-Reverse transport also helps protect the arteries.
+The reverse transport also helps protect the arteries.
 Also, if an adequate amount of HDL is present, it can reverse the build-up of fatty plaques and deposits resulting from Atherosclerosis which can lead to chronic cardiovascular diseases.

-Also, it is important to understand that Apolipoprotein is the cab driver.
+Also, it is important to understand that apolipoprotein is the cab driver.
 It recharges the enzymes that load cholesterol from the tissues into HDL.
 They also allow HDL to be recognised and bound by receptors in the liver at the end of the transport.
-There are two types of Apolipoproteins found in the body; Apo- A1 and Apo- A2.
+There are two types of Apolipoproteins found in the body: Apo-A1 and Apo- A2.
 However, Apo- A1 is found in greater proportion as compared to Apo- A2.

 The doctor will also take the Apolipoprotein A1 profile test if you have a family history of abnormal lipid levels or premature cardiovascular conditions.
 You will further be asked to take the test if your doctor is trying to determine the cause of high cholesterol in the body.